Sam Katzman: Method of working

+New contract

 In July 1952 Katzman announced he would make at least 15 films a year for seven years.
 In November 1952 this contract was amended so Katzman would make twenty films (seventeen features and three serials).

 William Castle joined the Katzman group as director in 1953, starting with Serpent of the Nile (1953) with Rhonda Fleming and Raymond Burr.
 Castle later wrote in his memoirs that Katzman "was a smallish man with a round cherubic face and twinkling eyes.
 Few people in the motion picture industry took him seriously as a producer of quality films, but to me, Sam was a great showman."
 Castle went on to make a series of films for Katzman including Slaves of Babylon (1953) with Richard Conte, Conquest of Cochise (1953) with John Hodiak, and two Westerns with Montgomery, Fort Ti (1953) and Masterson of Kansas (1954), The Law vs. Billy the Kid (1954) with Scott Brady, and The Saracen Blade (1954) with Ricardo Montalbán.

 Richard L. Bare directed Prisoners of the Casbah (1953) with Gloria Grahame.
 William Berke returned to the Jungle Jim franchise with Valley of the Head Hunters (1953).
 Sidney Salkow made Jack McCall, Desperado (1953) with Montgomery and Prince of Pirates (1954) with John Derek.
 Spencer Bennet directed the Jungle Jim films Savage Mutiny (1953) and Killer Ape (1953).
 Fred Sears directed Target Hong Kong (1953) with Richard Denning, Sky Commando (1953) with Dan Duryea, The 49th Man (1953) with John Ireland and Denning, and Mission Over Korea (1953) with Hodiak and Derek.
 Former assistant director Seymour Friedman made Flame of Calcutta (1953).